Data-to-Insight-Center/patra-kg/README.md

 | `/device`                                              | POST   | Register an edge device.                                                                                     |
 | `/user`                                                | POST   | Register a user.                                                                                              |

-For more information on the server endpoints, please refer to the [API documentation.](docs/patra_openapi.json)
+For more information on the REST endpoints, please refer to the [API documentation.](docs/patra_openapi.json)

+#### 2. MCP Server (Model Context Protocol)
+The MCP server provides an AI-native interface using the [Model Context Protocol](https://modelcontextprotocol.io/), enabling AI assistants and agents to interact with the Patra Knowledge Graph through tool-based interactions.

+**Available Tools:**
+- `get_modelcard(mc_id)` - Retrieve a model card by its ID
+- `search_modelcards(query)` - Search for model cards using semantic queries

+The MCP server enables AI assistants (like Claude, ChatGPT, or custom agents) to directly query the Patra Knowledge Graph, retrieve model cards, and perform semantic searches - making model card information accessible to conversational AI systems.

 ---